Gayathri-Reddy874/Library-Management-System/README.md

-# Library-Management-System
+C-based Library Management System 📚
-The C-based Library Management System is a testament to the power of low-level programming.
-The project uses efficient file I/O for persistent data storage and a linked list data structure for flexible book and user management.
-It's a comprehensive portfolio piece demonstrating a solid grasp of core C principles and effective console UI design.
+This project is a console-based Library Management System built entirely in C language.
+It demonstrates a strong foundation in core C programming concepts, file handling for persistent data storage, and the implementation of essential data structures like linked lists for efficient record management.
+The application provides key functionalities such as adding, deleting, and searching for books.
+It is a robust showcase of low-level programming skills.